lydell/tiny-decoders/README.md

   : never;
 ```

-Decode multiple JSON types into a TypeScript type of choice.
+Decode multiple JSON types into a TypeScript tagged union for those types.

 This is useful for supporting stuff that can be either a string or a number, for example.